-Mellany [ syll. mel-la-ny, me-ll-any ] Sanchez grew up in Brooklyn, New York with her father being her biggest style icon.
+Mellany Sanchez grew up in Brooklyn, New York with her father being her biggest style icon.
 His day-to-day ensembles of Champion hoodies and Nike sneakers were classic for a Puerto Rican male in those days.
-Mellany’s mother had a different approach to fashion having studied at the Fashion Institute of Technology.
+Mellany’s mother had a different approach to fashion, having studied at FIT.
 She delighted in thrifting at small shops in their Hasidic neighborhood.
-Provided, designer names were apart of Mellany’s wardrobe growing up, but never at a costly price, which speaks to the chic style of Mellany’s mother.
+Provided, designer names were apart of Mellany’s wardrobe growing up, but never at a costly price.
+(Which speaks to the chic style of Mellany’s mother.)

 High school for Mellany presented a challenge.
 Her distinctive style was not accepted amongst her female peers.
 When you attend a school with girls who wore body con attire for attention, but were influenced by a father who dressed along the lines of urban street style, “fitting in” would not be an option.
 Constantly criticized for not following trends, being told “No boys are gonna like you,” Mellany quickly realized she needed to progress from that course.